terrabrasilis/deter-cmask-task/README.md

 Preconditions:

  - SQLViews in DETER databases to deliver standardized data to the download script, such as: satellite, sensor, path_row, view_date and publish_date;
- - Schema and tables for storing the cloud mask data for the last processed month and accumulating the data month by month;;
+ - Schema and tables for storing the cloud mask data for the last processed month and accumulating the data month by month;
  - Configuration files to provide parameters for connecting to databases, one for each biome: (amazonia and cerrado);
  - Define the environment variables to guide the execution flow;
  - Warning: In the download-data.py script we have some hardcoded definitions.
 These values may change in the future and must be adjusted directly in the code.